Description

-Cinematic Arts Major (BA)
+Cinematic Arts Major

 There’s beauty in directing a film that inspires change, power in producing sound that pulls at someone’s heart strings, pride in creating animation that sparks joy.

-If you are passionate about film and its potential to have impact, join the cinematic arts community as we pursue that shared passion through hands-on projects that develop creative skills.
+If you’re passionate about film and its potential to have impact, join the cinematic arts community as we pursue that shared passion through hands-on projects that develop creative skills.

 The cinematic arts major teaches you to merge critical thinking, film theory, and imagination into production.
-Students choose from among three concentrations that prepare them for a wide variety of jobs, ranging from commercial filmmaking to recording rock bands, from crafting 3D animation and special effects to shooting documentaries in third-world countries.
+Students choose from two concentrations that prepare them for a wide variety of jobs, ranging from commercial filmmaking to recording rock bands, from crafting 3D animation and special effects to shooting documentaries in third-world countries.

 Faith inspires us to be great filmmakers, to be directors, producers and editors who tell the truth and challenge the status quo.
 It guides us to create with integrity, humility and joy.
-And faith brings us together as a community, one where professors know you by name and take your passions and ambitions seriously.
+And faith brings us together as a community – one where professors know you by name and take your passions and ambitions seriously.

 ‘Reel’ World Experience